XerTheSquirrel/xerthesquirrel.github.io/index.md

 Hiya!
-My name is Stephanie and I love to develop and work on Java projects, especially embedded ones!
-I also am a furry and my fursona's name is _Xer_ and her title is _Shadow Tail_, she is an eastern gray squirrel who loves flowers and dresses.
+My name is Stephanie and I love to d evelop and work on Java projects, especially embedded ones!
+This is my portfolio who goes a bit more in-depth if what I have done and I am doing!

 You can verify my online identity along with obtaining my PGP key by checking out [my keybase](https://keybase.io/xerthesquirrel).